This page is currently under active development and may contain incomplete content or experience instability.

 Publish breakthrough research, speak at major conferences

-2028: First IPO and Continued Growth
+2028: Potential First Exit and Continued Growth

 QDaria Holdings retains significant equity stake